MaahiSadrani/Experiment-8/README.md

 For loops are efficient and easy to use in Python programming.
 Thus, the for loop is an important control structure in Python.

+## Advantages of for Loop over while Loop in Python:
+1.Simpler syntax – for loops are shorter and cleaner when iterating over sequences.
+2.No need to manage counter manually – No need to initialize or increment variables.
+3.Less chance of infinite loops – Automatically moves to the next item.
+4.Better readability – Easier to understand and maintain.
+5.Direct iteration over collections – Works naturally with lists, tuples, strings, sets, dictionaries, etc.
+6.More Pythonic – Designed to work directly with iterables.
+7.Fewer lines of code – Reduces complexity and errors.
+8.Safer for beginners – Minimizes logical mistakes like forgetting to update loop variables.

 # Algorithm:
 Q1) Algorithm to print numbers 1 to 5